becarpenter/book6/20. Further Reading/RFC bibliography.md

 ## RFC bibliography

-This section is a machine-generated list of all current RFCs that mention IPv6 in their title.
+This section is a machine-generated list of all current RFCs that mention IPv6 in their title or come from the major IPv6 working groups.
 Obsolete RFCs are not included.
+There are subsections for Standards, BCPs, Informational and Experimental RFCs.
 Be *cautious* about old Informational or Experimental RFCs - they may be misleading as well as out of date.

-RFCbib6 run at 2023-07-31 11:36:34 UTC+1200
+RFCbib6 run at 2023-08-01 15:16:15 UTC+1200

 ### Standards Track